AlzoPalzo/electron-image-flow/README.md

 #### Please note the variable key in Workspace.js is just an example.<br> This app requires a payed API key from Microsofts cognitive services computer vision service.

+If you would just like to view a demo you can do so here https://youtu.be/ssArcIiOV1g

 ## Available Scripts

 In the project directory, you can run: